h2oai/h2o-3/h2o-docs/src/product/pojo-quickstart.rst

 FAQ
 ~~~

+-  **Are POJOs thread safe?**

+  Yes, all of H2O-3 POJOs are thread safe.

 -  **How do I score new cases in real-time in a production environment?**

   If you're using the UI, click the **Preview POJO** button for your model.
 This produces a Java class with methods that you can reference and use in your production app.